JACマガジン

 Rich

-He was registered as a certified administrative scrivener in August 2010 and as a social insurance labor consultant in July 2011.
+He was registered as an administrative scrivener in August 22 and as a social insurance and labor consultant in July 23.

-Currently, the company handles social insurance procedures and labor-related work for corporations in Chiba Prefecture and Tokyo, as well as post-entry training for foreign technical trainees and external audits for supervisory organizations.
+Currently, he handles social insurance procedures and labor-related affairs for corporations in Chiba Prefecture and Tokyo, as well as post-entry training for foreign Technical Intern Training and external audits of supervising organizations.